Advice and resources to support you with your exams, including the Exam Bootcamp self-enrol resource on Learn.

 Are you achieving your best results?

-Preparing for exams with planned revision sessions helps to consolidate learning.
+Preparing for exams and timed assessments with planned revision sessions helps to consolidate your learning.
 However, simply re-reading texts and notes is quite a passive way to study.
 It is better to try and be actively more engaged.